ProceduresGovernment

 The visualization shows the distribution of Teachers and Specialists in Teaching in different industries and economic sectors.

-In the same period, the best average salaries were received in Psychiatric and Addiction Hospitals ($31.8k MX), Accounting, Auditing and Related Services ($17.6k MX), and Promoters of Performing Arts, Sports and Similar Events ($16k MX).
+In the same period, the best average salaries were received in Accounting, Auditing and Related Services ($17.6k MX), Psychiatric and Addiction Hospitals ($16.1k MX), and Regulation and Promotion of Economic Developmen ($15.9k MX).

 Labor Informality